seeess1/seeess1.github.io/bio.md

 Our program focused on the intersection between urban planning and open data (aka how can we use data to understand/improve cities?), which helped me transition to [Topos](https://topos.com/), a Brooklyn-based startup where we used data to understand cities and shared our insights with retail chains looking to expand.
 I was a data engineer at Topos and you can find out more about my work with them <a href="./projects">here</a>.

-In sum, I'm an analyst who likes data of all kinds and that's what's been tugging me along this path over the past 7 years.
+In sum, I'm an analyst who likes data of all kinds and that's what's been tugging me along this path since 2013.
 <br>
 <br>
 ## The organizational half